-- you want to feel in control of the process, knowing exactly which creditors have agreed to accept the offer and freeze interest;
+- you feel in control of the process, knowing exactly which creditors have agreed to accept the offer and freeze interest;

 - you prefer not to discuss your budget with a DMP firm.
 If your budget changes, you just tell your creditors, no need to ‘ask permission’ from the DMP firm for a change;

 - it will give your more flexibility over what you do if you get a lump sum, say from a PPI refund, where you might want to make full and final settlement offers to a couple of your creditors rather than spread the sum between all of them.

 If you are already signed up with a commercial DMP firm that is charging you fees, you can switch to the CABmoney system and it will generate the necessary creditor letters.
 When all your money is going to your creditors, rather than a DMP company, you will get out of debt sooner.